microsoft/LMOps/minillm/transformers/docs/README.md

 For Transformers, the doctests are run on a daily basis via GitHub Actions as can be seen [here](https://github.com/huggingface/transformers/actions/workflows/doctests.yml).

-To include your example in the daily doctests, you need to add the filename that contains the example docstring to the [documentation_tests.txt](../utils/documentation_tests.txt).

 ### For Python files

 Run all the tests in the docstrings of a given file with the following command, here is how we test the modeling file of Wav2Vec2 for instance: